 — Ann Powers of NPR Music

 Hatt grew up in the Chicago-land area, studied jazz guitar in the David Baker program at Indiana University, and has taken classes with Pat Metheny, Julian Lage, and Lee Retinour.
 The daughter of a jazz trombonist and a music aficionado, Glass was likewise steeped in jazz, and learned to sing through obsessive teenage listening to a little-known Nara Leão album.
-Glass and Hatt’s first collaboration was a Bossa Nova party band, founded on Glass’s knack for Brazilian Portuguese and Hatt’s love of Antonio Carlos Jobim.
+Glass and Hatt’s first collaboration was a Bossa Nova party band in Montana, founded on Glass’s knack for Brazilian Portuguese and Hatt’s love of Antonio Carlos Jobim.
 The band’s engagements took them everywhere from the Pacific Northwest to the Rocky Mountain states and as far south as Santa Fe, NM.
 On these long drives, Glass began writing lyrics to Hatt's solo guitar compositions: "Max's compositions are very cinematic," she recalls, "and you look out the window and it's like the camera's panning for you, over these enormous landscapes, and you start expecting something to happen— a story to begin."
 This highway collaboration took them all the way to New York City at Lincoln Center for the Performing Arts, where the two unknowns won the 2014 Grand Prize of the International Mountain Stage / NewSong Competition.
-It was there that their songs of migrating geese, dispossessed tribes, and mysteries in the wheat fields captured the attention of their future producer, Pat Sansone.
+It was there that their songs of migrating geese and mysteries in the wheat fields captured the attention of their future producer, Pat Sansone.
 “I was mesmerized from the first moment I heard them," Sansone recalls.
 "They have the ability to create a deep sonic landscape with only voice and guitar, with songs that poses a mysterious and soulful magic."

 — Ann Powers (NPR Music)